racker/service-registry-docs/Getting-Started.md

 command line client to list them and view the corresponding events.

-To see how to create sessions and services using the Twisted Python or Node.js libraries, take a look at the [Integration Guide](integration-guide).
+To see how to create sessions and services using the Twisted Python or Node.js libraries, take a look at the [Integration Instructions](integration-instructions).

 Now that you've created a session and a service, you can list them using the command line tool: